PVL 2025: Ahmedabad Defenders hand Mumbai Meteors their first defeat of the season - www.lokmattimes.com

 PVL 2025: Ahmedabad Defenders hand Mumbai Meteors their first defeat of the season

-Hyderabad, Oct 18 Ahmedabad Defenders stunned the unbeaten Mumbai Meteors in the Prime Volleyball League at the Gachibowli ...
+PNN New Delhi [India], October 23: Ahmedabad Defenders stunned the unbeaten Mumbai Meteors in the RR Kabel Prime Volleyball ...

-Hyderabad, Oct 18 Ahmedabad Defenders stunned the unbeaten Mumbai Meteors in the Prime Volleyball League at the Gachibowli Indoor Stadium, Hyderabad, on Saturday, winning the match 12-15, 15-7, 15-12, 21-20.

-Nandha started strongly for Ahmedabad while Muthusamy Appavu set up attacks from the middle to utilise Abhinav's strengths.
+Nandha started strong for Ahmedabad, while Muthusamy Appavu set up attacks from the middle to utilise Abhinav's strengths.
 The Meteors targeted small gaps in Zone 2 as Mathias Loftesnes managed to get a super serve.
 Petter Ostvik blocked Angamuthu twice, but service pressure from Dhruvil Shah kept the game levelled.
 A risky super serve paid dividends for the Meteors and got them a set ahead.

 Battur Batsuuri started the counterattack for Ahmedabad.
 Angamuthu started finding his rhythm and tested Mumbai's defence.
 Nandha's super spike earned Ahmedabad a super point, bringing the game to level pegging.